Skip to main content

 }

-Alternatively, we can also use the spread syntax because that also uses the Iterator protocol:
+We can also use the spread syntax, because it relies on the Iterator protocol too:

 const primes = [...obj];